 Finally, after many years of intermittent readings, I am through with the Harry Potter series.
 Kudos to J.K.
-Rowling for creating this wonderful book.
+Rowling for creating this wonderful book series.
 Harry Potter series is one of my favorite literary series of all time.

 In Harry Potter series, Rowling created a world inside a world.
 A world of wizards and witches which are hidden from ordinary humans.
 She used the common and mundane things in Britain and transformed them into objects where magic is brewing.
 Her work is so captivating that it is no wonder that a big movie company took her story and made it into a thrilling film.

 The series also harped up on the theme that is also present in the society of Britain and Europe.
 That is racism.
 The pogroms of Voldemort are like the pogroms of Adolf Hitler when he is in his full might.
 It may also be said that maybe, Rowling used the evil leader as her template for Voldemort.
-Voldemort seen the non-magical folks as dirt upon the feet of wizards and witches.
-Those of with pure magical blood should be allowed to exist.
+Voldemort treats the non-magical folks as dirt upon the feet of wizards and witches.
+Those of with pure magical blood should be the only ones who are allowed to exist.

 All in all, Rowling intricately spun those threads and created a wonderful story.

 The series is full to the brim with interesting characters.
-A half-giant and half-human (I just wonder though how Hagrid’s father copulated with his mother), A werewolf, a stern school mistress, a student who rushes to the library for answers, a ghost who spent her time in bathroom, a talking giant spider, and many more.
+A half-giant and half-human, A werewolf, a stern school mistress, a student who rushes to the library for answers, a ghost who spent her time in the bathroom, a talking giant spider, and many more.
 Amidst those characters, I think that these people stood out.

 Luna Lovegood – who wouldn’t love Luna?
 She is unique and her uniqueness is her power.
 I am glad that Rowling (through Harry) find her worth.
 Her best bit in the series?
 Being a commentator in the Quidditch match in Hogwarts.
 My brother says that Luna already had an online fan’s club.
 I had to find it though.